Bootstrap independence test for functional linear models: Introduction

 Bootstrap techniques can also be very helpful for testing purposes, since they can be used in order to approximate the distribution of the statistic under the null hypothesis $H_0$.
 For example, Cuevas, Febrero, and Fraiman~(2004) have developed a sort of parametric bootstrap to obtain quantiles for an ANOVA test, and Gonz\'alez-Rodr\'iguez, Colubi, and Gil~(2012) have proved the validity of a residual bootstrap in that context.
 Hall and Vial~(2006) and, more recently, Bathia, Yao, and Ziegelmann~(2010) have studied the finite dimensionality of functional data using a bootstrap approximation for independent and dependent data, respectively.\\

 As was indicated previously, testing the lack of dependence between X and Y is our goal.
 This issue has stirred up a great interest during the last years due to its practical applications in the functional context.
-For instance, Kokoszka, Maslova, Sojka, and Zhu~(2008) proposed a test for lack of dependence in the functional linear model with functional response which was applied to magnetometer curves consisting of minute--by--minute records of the horizontal intensity of the magnetic field measured at observatories located at different latitude.
-The aim was to analyse if the high--latitude records had a linear effect on the mid-- or low--latitude records.
-On the other hand, Cardot, Prchal, and Sarda~(2007) presented a statistical procedure to check if a real--valued covariate has an effect on a functional response in a nonparametric regression context, using this methodology for a study of atmospheric radiation.
+For instance, Kokoszka, Maslova, Sojka, and Zhu~(2008) proposed a test for lack of dependence in the functional linear model with functional response which was applied to magnetometer curves consisting of minute-by-minute records of the horizontal intensity of the magnetic field measured at observatories located at different latitude.
+The aim was to analyse if the high-latitude records had a linear effect on the mid- or low-latitude records.
+On the other hand, Cardot, Prchal, and Sarda~(2007) presented a statistical procedure to check if a real-valued covariate has an effect on a functional response in a nonparametric regression context, using this methodology for a study of atmospheric radiation.
 In this case, the dataset were radiation profiles curves measured at a random time and the authors tested if the radiation profiles changed along the time.\\

 Regarding the regression model \eqref{eq.hlm}, testing the significance of the relationship between a functional covariate and a scalar response has been the subject of recent contributions, and asymptotic approaches for this problem can be found in Cardot, Ferraty, Mas, and Sarda~(2003) or Kokoszka, Maslova, Sojka, and Zhu~(2008).
 The methods presented in these two works are mainly based on the calibration of the statistics distribution by using asymptotic distribution approximations.
 In contrast, we propose a consistent bootstrap calibration in order to approximate the statistics distribution.
 For that, we firstly introduce in Section~2 some notation and basic concepts about the regression model \eqref{eq.hlm}, the asymptotic theory for the testing procedure, and the consistency of the bootstrap techniques that we propose.
 In Section~3, the bootstrap calibration is presented as an alternative to the asymptotic theory previously exposed.
 Then, Section~4 is devoted to the empirical results.
 A simulation study and a real data application allow us to show the performance of our bootstrap methodology in comparison with the asymptotic approach.
-Finally, some conclusions are summarized in Section~5.
+Finally, some conclusions are summarized in Section 5.